humantorch/how-to-scott/README.md

 ### Sounds great but what does that actually _mean_?

 1. People
-	* I'm obsessive about the "Human" side of "Human Resources."
+	* I''m deeply invested in the "Human" side of "Human Resources."
 Every person in our organization is a living, breathing, complex individual with their own brand of personality and lifestyle.
-This also means I have _zero_ tolerance for any kind of harassment on grounds of sex, race, orientation, gender identity, etc. _Zero._
+This also means I have _zero_ tolerance for any kind of harassment on grounds of sex, race, orientation, religion, gender identity, etc. _Zero._
 1. Products
 	+ As adidas employees we need to be _obsessive_ about the quality of the products we're responsible for.
 Working in digital is exciting because we have the power to completely shape the way that adidas is viewed all around the world.
 1. Process